Richmond's Drinking Water

 ...the city of Richmond must be brought to a realization that its present water supply is unsafe.
 Bacillus coli is present in practically all the raw water, and to a very considerable extent in spite of the chlorine treatment presumptive tests indicate its presence in the clear water.

 Water was pumped from the treatment plant (at river level) to supply the west end of the city - the "high" level of elevation - from a standpipe at Byrd Park.
-The "intermediate" level, which included most of the city, was supplied from larger reservoirs also located at Byrd Park.
-Water flowed down from the Byrd Park reservoirs to the old Marshall Reservoir next to Hollywood Cemetery, to suppky "manufacturing and low class, congested residential districts, and a part of South Richmond."6
+The "intermediate" level, which included most of the city, was supplied from larger reservoirs in Byrd Park rather than the standpipe.
+Water flowed down from those reservoirs to the old Marshall Reservoir next to Hollywood Cemetery to supply:6

 the Sanborn Insurance Company documented Richmond's water system in 1905